hove-io/navitia/documentation/slate/source/includes/apis.md

 Every object managed by Navitia comes with its own list of ids.
 You will find some source ids, merge ids, etc. in "codes" list in json responses.
-Be careful, there are not unique.
-Navitia id is the only lonely unique id.
+Be careful, these codes may not be unique.
+The navitia id is the only lonely unique id.

 ``` json
         codes :